 Celebrate 5,000 years of human history and creativity on a visit to the Santa Barbara Museum of Art.
 First opened in 1941, the Museum is located in the heart of downtown in a stately building that was once the Santa Barbara Post Office.
-SBMA’s renowned 27,000-piece permanent collection spans both the centuries and the globe, with works ranging from classical antiquities to modern installations.
+SBMA’s renowned 25,000-piece permanent collection spans both the centuries and the globe, with works ranging from classical antiquities to modern installations.
 Explore a fascinating array of 19th-century French, British and American art; 20th-century and contemporary European, North American and Latin American art; Asian art; sculptures; photography; and works on paper.

-Whether you want to enjoy a contemplative, socially-distanced stroll through the galleries or participate in a selection of virtual offerings and educational alternatives, SBMA provides visitors with many ways to connect more deeply with the artwork.
-The Museum continually offers a robust calendar of virtual events, tours and classes via Zoom, educational programs, lectures and free resources for adults, families and kids.
-Learn more about virtual offerings here.
+Whether you want to enjoy a stroll through the galleries or participate in a selection of virtual offerings and educational alternatives, SBMA provides visitors with many ways to connect more deeply with the artwork.
+The Museum continually offers a robust calendar of events, tours and classes, educational programs, lectures, and free resources for adults, families, and kids.
+Learn more about events here.

 Hours, Admissions and Tours

 The Santa Barbara Museum of Art is open Tuesday through Sunday, 11 a.m. – 5 p.m, and Thursdays from 11 a.m. to 8 p.m.
-SBMA offers early access from 9 a.m. – 11 a.m. for seniors and at-risk individuals.
 The Museum is closed on Mondays, the 4th of July, Veteran’s Day, Thanksgiving Day, Christmas Day and New Year’s Day.
 On Christmas Eve and New Year’s Eve, the galleries and store close at 3 p.m.

 Tips for Your Visit

-To take home a memento of your visit, stop by the Museum Store located on the lower level.
-The store features a variety of items unique to SBMA’s permanent and special exhibitions, as well as art books, jewelry, décor, toys and more.
+To take home a memento of your visit, stop by the Museum Store located on the Ground Level.
+The Store features a variety of items unique to SBMA’s permanent and special exhibitions, as well as art books, jewelry, décor, toys and more.
 Or purchase items at home via the Museum’s online store here.